justinlietz93/EONsemble/docs/runbooks/memory-restore.md

   guard with `isUnexpectedEmpty` returning `false`, which also wipes the stored snapshot.
 Validate by running
   `npx vitest run tests/hooks/useKnowledgeSnapshotGuard.test.tsx -t "restores the persisted session snapshot after a remount"` once the new test is added.
+- 2025-09-29 (cross-tab restore): The guard now mirrors the snapshot into `localStorage` (`${storageKey}.local`) and exposes a `restoreOnInitialLoad` flag.
+When a new tab loads with an empty knowledge array but a local backup remains, the guard restores the snapshot immediately, ensuring the UI stays populated before the persistence API responds.
+Validate with `npx vitest run tests/hooks/useKnowledgeSnapshotGuard.test.tsx -t "restores the local snapshot backup on initial load when session storage is empty"`.
 - Late 2025-09-29 (storage reset repro): The guard predicate now delegates to `detectUnexpectedKnowledgeDrop`, which treats `persistence-reset` and `auto-restore` tab reasons (or a `lastDetectedReset` of `persistence-reset`)